prosyslab-classroom/cs424-program-reasoning/README.md

 - Final Exam: 40%
 - Participation: 10%

+## Note
-This course does not allow for P/NR grading.
+- This course DO NOT allow for P/NR grading.
+- Freshmen can enroll in this course only if they have prior approval by the instructor.
+Send an email to the instructor for the approval.

 ## Textbook
 - Lecture slides will be provided